wp-plugins/wp-mass-delete/readme.txt

 Tested up to: 3.5.2
 Stable tag: 4.3

-Allows you to mass delete WordPress posts and pages according to the specified conditions such as date range, post status, post content, etc.
+Allows one to mass delete WordPress posts and pages according to the specified conditions such as date range, post status, post content, etc.

 == Description ==